 As we approached this frequently examined patient, a distinct change was obvious from the day before.
 The patient truly had the worst “soup bowl” haircut you can imagine.
 At bedside, Dr. Kirkendall addressed his first question to the patient:

 “Who cut your hair?”

 “The hospital barber,” replied the patient, somewhat taken aback.

 Dr. Kirkendall was clearly not pleased as he turned to his residents and declared:

 “Incompetence at any level should not be tolerated.”

 I have no memory of the patient’s diagnosis or anything else Dr. Kirkendall taught us that week, but I have long remembered that statement of Dr. Kirkendall.

 The second story was passed along by Dr. Smythe in his eulogy during UT-Houston’s memorial service for Walter, in which he recounted a particularly personal experience with Walter:

-And, that episode illustrated this man’s extraordinary generosity of spirit more than anything that I’ve ever seen.
+And, he did.
+And that episode illustrated this man’s extraordinary generosity of spirit more than anything that I’ve ever seen.
 I will be grateful to him for the rest of my life.